oauthstuff/draft-oauth-rar/main.md

 authorization details is a concern, clients MUST protect authorization details against tampering and swapping.
 This can be achieved by signing the request using signed request objects as defined in [@RFC9101] or using the `request_uri` authorization request parameter as defined in [@RFC9101] in conjunction with [@RFC9126] to pass the URI of the request object to the authorization server.

 All strings MUST be compared using the exact byte representation of the characters as defined by [@RFC8259].
 This is especially true for the `type` field, which dictates which other fields and functions are allowed in the request.
 The server MUST NOT perform any form of collation, transformation, or equivalence on the string values.

+The common data field `locations` allows a client to specify where it intends to use a certain authorization, i.e., it is  possible to unambiguously assign permissions to resource servers.
+In situations with multiple resource servers, this prevents unintended client authorizations (e.g. a `read` scope value potentially applicable for an email as well as a cloud service) through audience restriction.

 # Privacy Considerations {#privacy_considerations}